Mathias Kneißl: Legacy

-Kneissl was already a legendary figure in his own lifetime.
-The people, especially the small farmers of Bavaria saw in his outlaw life something revolutionary, a rebellion against the authorities.
-Even in recent times the Kneissl legend remains popular.
+Kneißl was already a legendary figure in his own lifetime.
+The people, especially poor Bavarian farmers, saw him favorably as a rebellious figure.
+His story remains popular to this day as a folk legend.
 Musical examples include the songs "Kneissl" by Georg Ringsgwandl (1993) and "Schachermüller-Hiasl" by Schandmaul (2016).

 Three German films are based on his life story: Mathias Kneissl by Reinhard Hauff (1971), The Proud and Sad Life of Mathias Kneissl by Oliver Herbrich (1980) and Räuber Kneißl by Marcus H. Rosenmüller (2008).